 At Coastal Cosmetic Family Dentistry, we recently had the opportunity and the pleasure to be featured as a guest on Brunswick Biz.
 Brunswick Biz highlights local Brunswick County businesses to help connect, grow, and strengthen our community from within.

-Featuring interviews with three of our seven doctors – Dr. Tony Michelakis, Dr. Aaron Wilharm, and Dr. Cecelia Liu – you’ll learn a bit about each doctor, the history of the practice, how we’ve grown, and some of our advanced technology.
+Featuring interviews with three of our seven doctors – Dr. Tony Michelakis, Dr. Aaron Wilharm, and Dr. Cecilia Liu – you’ll learn a bit about each doctor, the history of the practice, how we’ve grown, and some of our advanced technology.

 We’re a family practice, and have been proudly serving Brunswick County for over 20 years.
 When we grew too large for our Oak Island office, we knew it was time to expand to take better care of our patients, and we opened our Bolivia office in 2009.

 The latest addition to our practice is our Coastal Pediatric Dentistry office, which opened its doors in September 2016.
-Dr. Cecelia Liu loves providing a safe, kid-friendly experience for our youngest patients that makes them care about their oral health, and look forward to coming back to the dentist!
+Dr. Cecilia Liu loves providing a safe, kid-friendly experience for our youngest patients that makes them care about their oral health, and look forward to coming back to the dentist!

 To learn more about our practice, our doctors, our services, and our advanced technology, watch the full interview with Brunswick Biz above.